suncoast-devs/handbook/tools/environment-windows.md

 # Setting up your Development Environment

+## Powershell

 As a developer on the Windows platform, one of our main tools is `Powershell`. `Powershell` is the command line interface (or shell) we use to run commands and interact with our computer.
-Using the shell seems harder at first, but with practice, this is a much more efficient way of using our computers.
+Using the shell seems difficult at first, but with practice, this becomes a much more efficient way of using our computers.
+For a tutorial on using the shell, see [this page.](/handbook/skills/command-line)

-A shell is a program that allows us to interact with our computer by executing commands and seeing the results.
-For a tutorial on using a shell, see [this page](/handbook/skills/command-line)

-To open `Powershell`, open your `start` menu and type `Powershell`, this searches your system and give you the option to start it, just like any other program.
+To open `Powershell`, open your `start` menu or type \(Win + R\), then type `Powershell`, this searches your system and give you the option to start it, just like any other program.

 ## Git

 ### What

-Git is a distributed source control system.
-Git allows us to work on and collaborate on different projects with little to no headache.
+Git is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere.

 ### Why

-Git is how we manage our files and share code.
-It can be rough at first, but with practice, it becomes second nature.
+Git manages our files and allows us to share code.
+It can be rough to use at first, but with practice, it becomes second nature.

 ### How